-When Steve, Graham and Sue Fudge wanted to sell the biscuit business that had been in their family for 100 years, passing it to their management team was the best option for everyone.
+When Marilyn Stowe wanted to sell the specialist family law firm which was also her namesake, passing it to her management team looked like the best option for everyone.

-They were able to successfully exit at the right time and be sure their legacy was protected.
-Following the management buyout in April, Thomas J Fudge’s continues to flourish under their experienced team and the family know it’s in safe hands.
+Marilyn was able to exit to allow her to pursue other opportunities whilst her legacy was protected.
+Following the management buyout in early 2017, Stowe Family Law continues to flourish under an experienced team and the Marilyn knows it’s in safe hands.

-But overall, MBOs seem to be in decline.
-Over the last ten years, the percentage of private equity deals classified as MBOs has dropped from 24% to 8% - from 247 in 1996 to 66 in 2015.
-The value of these deals has also been in decline: MBOs made up 56% of the value of private equity deals in the UK, and in 2015 it had fallen to 34%.*
+Overall however, MBOs seem to be in decline.
+Over the last ten years, the number of private equity deals classified as MBOs has dropped from 247 in 1996 to 51 in 2017.

 Why the decline in MBOs?

 There are several possible reasons for the decline.
 Corporate Britain has tidied itself up since the 1980s, the heyday of MBOs.
 There are now fewer conglomerates and less need for corporates to divest non-core business units – so fewer secondary MBOs.

 In addition the market is more intermediated.
 Owners of successful businesses are approached more frequently by potential buyers, brokers and corporate finance advisers, and are more savvy about their options than they might have been 30 years ago.